5T33Z0/Thinkpad-T490-Hackintosh-OpenCore/README.md

 	- **itlwm** (1.5 mb instead of 16 mb).
 Only Contains Firmware for Intel AC 9560.

 ### Known Issues
-- [ ] In general, the system runs hotter under macOS than under Windows.
-My guess is that this is due to the required iGPU spoof.
 - [ ] Hibernation Mode 25 does not work properly
 - [ ] Fingerprint sensor does not work under macOS since there is currently no way to emulate Touch ID.
 - [ ] The audio combo jack creates an unpleasant buzz/noise during driver initialization.
 So it's best to connect headphones *after* booting.